Are You Related to the McCormacks?

 Births, deaths and weddings have all taken place at Balham Hill.
 Notably, Clara Ridd was born there during the 1870 flood.
 It is thought Balham Hill provided accommodation to travellers en route to the north east.

 Grace was the second child.
-She had an older sister, Jean and three younger brothers, one of whom, Aloysius, died aged only ten months.
+She had an older sister, Jane and three younger brothers, one of whom, Aloysius, died aged only ten months.
 He is buried in the Yea Cemetery.
 The other two boys were called Leo and Cyril.
 The four children all attended Molesworth State School.

 John was a Justice of the Peace, a community leader, who could sign official documents and witness things for people.
 He donated the land for the Molesworth Community Hall.